carpentries/lesson-example/README.md

 layout, i.e. ensure that `layout: episode` is in the front matter, or do not specify a layout at all.

+Each lesson included in a workshop has a top level and a detailed schedule.
+The detailed schedule is automatically generated, however the top level one may need some manual changes.
+This schedule is located in `_includes/rsg/schedule.html`, and will need some knowledge of HTML to modify.
+However, the default schedule is probably okay for most circumstances.

-If your lesson takes place over multiple days, then `_includes/rsg/schedule.html` will need updating to include two schedules tables.
-Additionally, for the first lesson in each day, you need to place `start: true` in the front matter.
+If your lesson takes place over multiple days, then `_includes/rsg/schedule.html` will need to include two schedule tables.
+Additionally, for the first lesson episode for each day, you need to place `start: true` in the front matter.
 This will then mark where each day starts and ends in the detailed lesson schedule.

 ## Front Matter Variables